prysmex/json_schema_form/README.md

 schema[:properties][:prop1].class #=> MySchema
 ```

-As you can see, every time a subschema is found a new instance is serialized by using de default transforms in `JsonSchema::SchemaMethods::Buildable`
+As you can see, every time a subschema is found a new instance is serialized by using de default transforms in `JSF::Core::Buildable`
 It is important to note that the transforms are present ONLY on the following keys:

 ```ruby